L'Aventurier

 L'Aventurier ([lavɑ̃tyʁje]; The Adventurer) is the debut studio album of Indochine, a French pop rock band, released in 1982.
-The title itself "L'Aventurier" was a huge success during the same year, becoming one of the band's classic songs.
-The title track won the "Song of the Summer" of 1982 in France, while the disc itself also won the "Bus D'Acier" award for 1983.
+The title track was a huge success during the same year, becoming one of the band's classic songs.
+It won the "Song of the Summer" of 1982 in France, while the disc itself also won the "Bus D'Acier" award for 1983.
 The song references the universe of Bob Morane.